JorgeEncinas/CS50-Web-Compiled/README.md

 # CS50's Web Programming with Python and JavaScript

 <p align="justify">The course assigns several projects to work on and build your knowledge on Web Programming.
-This is my work. <br>
+This is my work.
 I must warn you, I did not focus on the styling of the websites, which I realize is a big part in making a good impression.
-I apologize. <br>
+I apologize.
 Looking back on it, now that I've learned how Bootstrap works, it was not that difficult a task.
-I'll dedicate time in the near future to it. <br><br>
+I'll dedicate time in the near future to it.

 Another thing is that I should adapt later projects to use React on the front-end side.
 Either way, doing these projects was quite a journey for me.
-I'm happy I persevered through it. <br>
+I'm happy I persevered through it.

 I'm still missing one more project: a free-form web system that is sufficiently distinct from the other assignments.
-On to the explanation of each: <br> </p>
+On to the explanation of each: </p>

 ## Search